 Teaching students to hear accented syllables is a very difficult thing for many students.
 English is a stress-timed language that forms the basis for the rhythm or meter.
 While we don’t need to teach students about the intricacies of poetic meter, it is helpful to teach them about how to hear stressed and unstressed syllables.
 Using hands-on multisensory techniques for this is key.

 Call The Dog

 Depending on the usage of the word content, the accent shifts.
-This can be a helpful way to demonstrate and hear accent for a student that is having difficulty.
+This can be a helpful way to demonstrate and hear accent for a student who is having difficulty.

 The syllable divisions for spelling are debatable.
 Some would insist that the I is actually part of a closed syllable.
 The crazy I appears as an open syllable according to how a word is pronounced.

 After Crazy I, I will typically teach children that while we can’t be 100% sure of how a schwa sound is spelled, there are some common patterns that can be helpful.
 For example, schwa spellings often follow these spelling patterns:

 -op as in gallop

 -et as in helmet